iterative/dvc.org/content/docs/command-reference/check-ignore.md

 - `-v`, `--verbose` - displays detailed tracing information.

-- `-d`, `--details` - Show the exclude pattern together with the path.
+- `-d`, `--details` - show the exclude pattern together with the path.

 - `-n`, `--non-matching` - Show given paths which don’t match any pattern.
 Only used when --details is enabled.